anoosh96/transop/README.md

 				- Pictures / Videos
 			- Blog
 			- Property Ownership / Use (land, house, appartment, room)
+				- if member propery ownership is involved, allows for different functionality and data gathering on it
-			- Equipment sharing / lending / rental
+			- Resource give away / sharing / lending / rental
+				- sharing tools - one member has a saw, another a hammer. one has a truck, another a boat.
+				- giving away goods - i grew too many apples, here take some whoever wants any
+				- here rent my cottage for a few months since i am on vacation, the pool is epic
 			- Initiatives
 				- can be connected to polls
 				- description
 				- requirements
-				- Define goals, milestones, deadlines
+				- goals, milestones, deadlines
 				- reporting
 			- Fund gathering
 				- can be connected to initiatives
 				- Expense monitoring and stats
 			- Reccurring expenses
-				- bills, membership dues etc
+				- bills, membership dues, fees, etc
 			- Social media integrations
 				- Sync updates
 				- SSO for members